 Originally trained as an actor — something he recommends all directors try — King began directing in the late 1990s.
 His debut short film Pop won an Outstanding Achievement in Video Production Award at the Melbourne Film Festival. ...Teach You a Lesson was selected for the Melbourne and New Zealand festivals.

-King's third short Junk was named Best Short Film at the 2001 NZ Film and Television Awards; the following year he was named SPADA NZ Filmmaker of 2002.
+King's third short Junk was named Best Short Film at the 2001 NZ Film and TV Awards, and was a runner-up in a combined Australasian Short Film contest.
+The following year he was named SPADA NZ Filmmaker of 2002.

 King made his feature film debut with Christmas, which was invited to festivals in Toronto, Edinburgh, Melbourne and New Zealand.
 Set in a crowded Whangarei bungalow in the days leading up to Christmas, the film revolves around four troubled adult siblings, their parents, an alcoholic boyfriend and two children.